-A person is permanently and totally disabled if both of the following apply:
+A person is permanently and totally disabled if both of the following apply.

-- 1. He or she cannot engage in any substantial gainful activity because of a physical or mental condition, and - 2.
+- 1. He or she cannot engage in any substantial gainful activity because of a physical or mental condition. - 2.
 A physician determines that the disability has lasted or can be expected to last continuously for at least a year or can lead to death.

-Physician's Statement (keep for your records) I certify that Name of disabled person was permanently and totally disabled on January 1, 1976, disabled on the date he or she retired.
-If retired after 1976 or January 1, 1977, OR was p permanently and totally Physician: Sign your name on either line A or B below.
-A The disability has lasted or can be expected to last continuously for at least a year community to at least a year Physician's signature Date B There is no reasonable probability that the disabled condition will ever improve Physician's signature Date Physician's name Physician's address
+Physician's Statement Keep for Your Records I certify that Name of disabled person was permanently and totally disabled on January • ntly and totally disabled on the date he or she retired.
+If retired after 1976, enter the date retired.
+Physician: Sign your name on either line A or B below.
+A The disability has lasted or can be expected to continuously for at least a year B There is no reasonable probability that the discondition will ever improve Physician's signature sabled Date Physician's signature Date Physician's name Physician's address